zooper-lib/Squid/README.md

 ### Module Design

 1. **Single Responsibility**: Each module should have a single, well-defined purpose
-2. **Encapsulation**: Modules should encapsulate their implementation details
+2. **Separation of Concerns**: Keep service configuration separate from middleware configuration
 3. **Clear Boundaries**: Define clear boundaries between modules
 4. **Minimal Dependencies**: Keep inter-module dependencies to a minimum

 ### Module Implementation

-1. **Configuration**: Use ConfigureServices for service registration
+1. **Service Modules**: Use IServiceModule for dependency injection configuration
-2. **Middleware**: Use ConfigureMiddleware for pipeline configuration
+2. **Middleware Modules**: Use IMiddlewareModule for request pipeline configuration
+3. **Explicit Ordering**: Use the middleware pipeline builder for explicit middleware ordering
-3. **Dependencies**: Use constructor injection for module dependencies
+4. **Dependencies**: Use constructor injection for module dependencies
-4. **Error Handling**: Implement proper error handling within modules
+5. **Error Handling**: Implement proper error handling within modules

 ### Testing